junagrole/ptn_reference_wiki/PtN Story/Arcs/Blood & Iron/Prologue/00-01 Awake.md

 state: review
 content: stage
 ---
-[[Chief]] has a dream, standing in a field of [[Crystal Flowers]] while holding one.
-An unknown voice is asking Chief what she remember and telling her they will wait for them.
-Then Chief regains consciousness amid an intruder alert.
-She's lying in a recovery pod and a researcher warns her not to leave it before the personality repair program is finished. [[Subject R]] is leaning over her and silences the researcher.
-Before Subject R can do anything else [[Nightingale]] along with several armed guards storms into the room and immediately opens fire on her.

-Subject R recovers, summons several creatures to buy her time and gets close to Chief again.
-She collects a blood sample from Chief and assumes her appearance and bio signature, lamenting that this will have to do since she can't take you away now.
-Then she escapes.
-Nightingale helps Chief up and explains the basic situation to the amnesiac Chief.
-They leave together with a group of guards.

-They arrive at the central cell-block when an alarm warns that the prisoners have escaped.
-Nightingale explains that the [[MBCC]] is a prison for the most dangerous criminals, that are a threat to the world.
-And Chief, who is responsible for restraining them, will be their first target.
-Rioters break through the security glass, happy to have found the new Chief.
+In a dream [[Chief]] finds herself in a field of [[Crystal Flowers]], with one in her hands.
+Even though she doesn't remember anything, an unseen voice promises to be waiting for her.
+Back in the waking world she is undergoing a personality repair program.
+Helplessly lying in the recovery pod she can watch a researcher being silenced by a female [[Subject R|intruder]].
+But before the looming intruder can take you away [[Nightingale]] along with several armed guards storm in guns blazing.

+Her plan thwarted by their arrival she falls back to stealing Chief's appearance and bio signature before making her escape.
+Pressed for time by the prison riot adjutant Nightingale can only dress her superior and explain that Chief is the warden of the [[MBCC]] prison.
+Therefore the primary target for the most dangerous inmates.
+She is their biggest obstacle to true freedom.

+Their escape is stopped short in the central cell-block by a group of rioters.
+But the guards, led by the [[036|Guard Captain]] hold them off.

+>[!cite] Rioter
->[!cite] Rioter: "Don't tell me that one behind is the new...
+>Don't tell me that one behind is the new...
 Heh, look at her dumb face.
-I bet she' still just a loser."
+I bet she' still just a loser.

-They try to kill Chief to earn their true freedom.
-But the [[036|Guard Captain]] holds them off.